 What we Learned: Traveling

-If you’re not finding anything here particularly helpful in this little treatise, please listen up to at least this next point.
-After that, X me out and maybe look me up on social media and tell me I suck . . . but listen here.
+If you’re not finding anything here particularly helpful in this little dissertation please listen up to at least this next point.
 We/I, as mentioned, traveled 8,293 miles around the country in seven weeks.
 Being our maiden voyage this was sort of an exploratory mission.
 And right away we realized it was a big mistake to pack so many things in our first two weeks before the wedding in Montrose.
 In all, we made five stops during that time—Duluth, Badlands, Mt.
 Rushmore, Custer State Park and the Grand Tetons.

 -I would have liked another day or two in the Badlands or at least at the Sage Creek BLM site where we camped.
 Next to our spot there was a field of prairie dogs and in a little area just outside of camp a Buffalo would stop and chew on the sinewy grass in the early evening.
 Plus, there were little hiking trails fingering through the surrounding hills that we barely got to explore.